Ubaidullah Sindhi: Later works

 Ubaidullah then proceeded from Afghanistan to Russia, where he spent seven months at the invitation of the Soviet leadership, and was officially treated as a guest of the state.
 During this period, he studied the ideology of socialism.
 According to an article in a major newspaper of Pakistan, titled 'Of socialism and Islam', "Islam showed not only deep sympathy for the poor and downtrodden but also condemned strongly the concentration of wealth in a number of Makkan surahs.
 Makkah, as an important centre of international trade, was home to the very rich (tribal chiefs) and the extremely poor."
 In Russia, however, he was unable to meet Lenin, who was severely ill at the time.
 Some people at that time thought, incorrectly, that Sindhi was impressed by Communist ideals during his stay in Russia.
 In 1923, Ubaidullah left Russia for Turkey where he initiated the third phase of the 'Shah Waliullah Movement' in 1924.
+He subsequently spent two years in Turkey.
 He issued the 'Charter for the Independence of India' from Istanbul.
-Ubaidullah then left for Mecca, Arabia in 1927 and remained there until 1929.
+Ubaidullah then left for Mecca, Arabia in 1927 and eventually reached Hijaz (Saudi Arabia) where he spent about 14 years learning and pondering over the philosophy of Islam especially in the light of Shah Waliullah Dehlawi's works.
+In his career, he was a Pan-Islamic thinker.
 During this period, he brought the message of the rights of Muslims and other important religious issues to the people of Arabia.
 During his stay in Russia, he was not impressed by the Communist ideas but rather, after the Soviet revolution, he presented his belief to the Soviet government that: "Communism is not a natural law system but rather is a reaction to oppression, the natural law is offered by Islam".
 He attempted to convince them, but could not answer when asked to provide an example of a state run according to the laws of Islam.